DHTMLX/docs-diagram/docs/api/data_collection/map_method.md

 ### Returns

-A new array of items where each item is the result of the callback function.
+A new array of items where each item is the result of the callback function

 ### Example